kbase/kb_sdk/doc/kb_sdk_refdata.md

 There a few things to watch out for with reference data.

-* The reference data area (/data) is mounted at init and runtime and replaces /data from the Docker image.
+* The reference data area (/data) is mounted during initialization (module registration) and durinng app execution and replaces /data from the Docker image.
 Any modifications made by the
 Dockerfile to this space will not be visible.
 Changes must be done in the init block in entrypoint.sh.
 * The reference data is only writeable at registration time.
 This is to ensure that the data is not accidentally changed during execution which could break reproducibility.
 If the app requires the reference data to be writeable when it executes,